Nishiramirai/SimpleBashUtils/README.md

 # SimpleBashUtils

- Basic Bash utilities for working with C language text
+implementation of grep and cat unix utilities in C languge